andyc99/miu-xinput/README.md

 This is a fork of [XArcade XInput](https://github.com/mikew/xarcade-xinput) to add the ability to map a key to multiple left-stick axes, i.e. map a key to a non-cardinal angle.
 It's specifically aimed at Marble It Up! where the optimal turning angle is not at 45 degrees.
+NB Since version 1.2 key presses will only be captured when 'Marble It Up!' is the active application; other apps will function as normal (so you can type in other applications while MIU XInput is running.)

 Credit to MikeW for doing all the hard work on XArcade Xinput.